-- Targeting of 'party houses' through the weekly partnership tasking and co-ordination group - Visits to problem and monitored licensed premises - Dispersal detail within Dalkeith and Penicuik Town Centres - Targeted use of Local Action Days - Violence and licensing issues were a priority within the Divisional Festive Campaign - Antisocial behaviour and violent offenders monitoring group action against high profile and prolific offenders (for example for violent offences committed in the vicinity of the dwelling tenancy warnings or in cases eviction are carried out by the relevant housing association/ council) - Robust monitoring and enforcement of bail conditions/curfew for known violent offenders - Active early engagement with violent offenders released from prison - Prioritising of warrants for violent offenders - Process established to extend MAPPA to include violent offenders - Fortnightly analysis of serious assaults/robberies to establish any trend/hot spots - Review of violent crime was undertaken by National Violence Reduction Unit to examine practice/procedures in an effort to identify best practice and reduce levels of alcohol related violence.
+- Targeting of 'party houses' through the weekly partnership tasking and co-ordination group - Visits to problem and monitored licensed premises - Dispersal detail within Dalkeith and Penicuik Town Centres - Targeted use of Local Action Days - Antisocial behaviour and violent offenders monitoring group action against high profile and prolific violent and antisocial offenders - Robust monitoring and enforcement of bail conditions/curfew for known violent offenders - Active early engagement with violent offenders released from prison - Prioritising of warrants for violent offenders - Process established to extend MAPPA to include violent offenders - Fortnightly analysis of serious assaults/robberies to establish any trend/hot spots - Review of violent crime was undertaken by National Violence Reduction Unit to examine practice/procedures in an effort to identify best practice and reduce levels of alcohol related violence.
 Operation Jigsaw now in place to address this. - One to one work with high tariff young offenders to prevent escalation of offending. - Youth Community Officers have been trained in the Mentors in Violence Prevention Programme a project via Education Scotland training older pupils in school to mentor pupils exposed to bullying/harassment and to teach younger pupils about acceptable and unacceptable behaviours.